Top 10 Highest Paying Engineering Degrees in the World

 4. Software Engineer:

-Although any company that runs its own databases requires software engineers, they form the core working body of many innovative tech giants such as Apple, Google, and Facebook.
+Although any company that runs its databases requires software engineers, they form the core working body of many innovative tech giants such as Apple, Google, and Facebook.

 3. Computer / Hardware Engineer: